Borghese Gallery

 Borghese Gallery, Rome Overview

-Located at Piazzale Scipione Borghese in Rome, Borghese Gallery is one of the most prestigious art galleries in the world.
-It houses the Borghese collection of antiquities, paintings and sculptures dedicated to Renaissance art and ancient and contemporary style.
+Located at Piazzale Scipione Borghese in Rome, the Borghese Gallery is one of Rome’s most celebrated art museums.
+It is housed in the stunning Villa Borghese, a 17th-century palace surrounded by lush gardens.
+The Borghese collection of antiquities, paintings, and sculptures is dedicated to Renaissance art and ancient and contemporary styles as well as the works of masters like Bernini, Caravaggio, Raphael, and Titian.

 In addition, the museum can leave visitors in awe with its well-maintained frescoes and mosaics, which adorn the ceiling and the walls.The galleria allows only 300 odd people to enter every session with a 2-hour window at the gallery; however, they spend 3-5 hours in and around this attraction.